why C3.ai Inc [AI] is a Good Choice for Investors After New Price Target of $26.09

-C3.ai Inc [NYSE: AI] loss -1.76% on the last trading session, reaching $23.97 price per share at the time.
+C3.ai Inc [NYSE: AI] surged by $1.33 during the normal trading session on Friday and reaching a high of $29.37 during the day while it closed the day at $28.59.
 The company report on October 11, 2023 at 9:00 AM that C3 AI and Shell Expand Collaboration for Asset Monitoring and Predictive Maintenance.

 C3 AI Reliability to include the AI models and specific features developed by Shell Global Solutions International BV for control valves and critical equipment.